Doing some secondary source research before you begin looking at primary sources will help the primary sources make more sense.

 Put this list on a laptop, phone or other device so you can have ready access to it.

-These links will take you to resources about War and Society as well as military history sites.
+These links will take you to resources about Environmental History.
 Many of the Web resources contain both primary and secondary sources.
+Looking here is a great place to start if you are searching for or refining a paper topic.

 GALILEO : collection of over 400 research databases, including: